 The Einstein Tower is part of the Leibniz Institute für Astrophysik Potsdam (AIP); the remaining area on the Telegrafenberg is used by the German Research Center for Geosciences (GFZ), the Potsdam Institute for Climate Impact Research (PIK) and the Alfred Wegener Institute for Polar and Marine Research (AWI).

 The “Science Park Albert Einstein” is open to visitors during the day, guests must register at the entrance.
 An outside visit of the tower is possible at any time and highly recommended.
-More on the page Visiting the Great Refractor and Einstein tower.
+More on the page Visiting the Einstein tower.

 You can browse historical photographic plates, some of them from the Einstein Tower, here: https://public.aip.de/historical-sky/en/

-The restoration of the Einstein Tower in 1997-99 was made possible by the support of the Wüstenrot Foundation, which, together with the AIP, managed the construction work and the preservation work.
-Two thirds of the costs of about three million DM were borne by the foundation, which supports the restoration of various monuments.
+The restoration of the Einstein Tower in 1997-99 and in 2021-23 was made possible by the support of the Wüstenrot Foundation, which, together with the AIP, managed the construction work and the preservation work.
+Most of the costs were borne by the foundation, which supports the restoration of various monuments.